 Do Not Take If

-You are taking warfarin (fenugreek can increase the risk of bleeding).
+- You are taking warfarin (fenugreek can increase the risk of bleeding).

-You are taking cyclophosphamide (fenugreek may interfere with the actions of cyclophosphamide).
+- You are taking cyclophosphamide (fenugreek may interfere with the actions of cyclophosphamide).

-You have hormone-sensitive cancer (fenugreek acts as an estrogenic receptor modulator and was shown to increase growth of breast cancer cells in vitro).
+- You have hormone-sensitive cancer (fenugreek acts as an estrogenic receptor modulator and was shown to increase growth of breast cancer cells in vitro).

-Fenugreek seed extract caused developmental abnormalities in mice, but this has not been shown in humans.
+- Fenugreek seed extract caused developmental abnormalities in mice, but this has not been shown in humans.

-Fenugreek is derived from the dried seeds of the plant and is used in ayurvedic medicine as a demulcent, laxative, and as a lactation stimulant.
+Fenugreek is derived from the dried seeds of the plant and is used in ayurvedic medicine as a demulcent, laxative, and as a galactagogue.
 It is also used as a dietary supplement to treat various conditions including diabetes, high cholesterol, wounds, inflammation, and gastrointestinal complaints.
 In vitro and animal studies indicate that fenugreek has hypocholesterolemic (1), hypolipidemic (2) (23), hypoglycemic (3), antimicrobial (20), hepatoprotective (5) (6) effects, and may be effective in reducing peripheral neuropathy (30).

-Fenugreek also demonstrated chemopreventive properties against certain cancers (7) (8) (9) (24), and reduced the toxicity associated with buthionine sulfoximine and cyclophosphamide in mice (25).
+In other studies, fenugreek demonstrated chemopreventive properties against certain cancers (7) (8) (9) (24), and reduced the toxicity associated with buthionine sulfoximine and cyclophosphamide in mice (25).
 Human studies have not yet been conducted.
 Fenugreek acts as an estrogen receptor modulator and stimulates breast cancer cells in vitro (26).
 But evidence of its potential to stimulate lactation is limited.

 Mechanism of Action

-The hypoglycemic activity of fenugreek may be associated with the galactomannan fiber and saponin components that reduce gastrointestinal glucose and cholesterol absorption, and increase bile acid excretion (14).
-Hypoglycemic activity is also attributed to the trigonelline, nicotinic acid, and coumarin fractions.
+The hypoglycemic activity of fenugreek may be associated with the galactomannan fiber and saponin components that reduce gastrointestinal glucose and cholesterol absorption, and increase bile acid excretion (14); computational analyses also revealed galactomannan as a potential drug candidate against type-2 diabetes and breast cancer (38).
 4-Hydroxyisoleucine, an amino acid constituent of fenugreek, potentiates insulin secretion in non-insulin-dependent diabetic (NIDD) rats when administered intraperitoneally (15).
 In addition to lower fasting and postprandial glucose levels, fenugreek-treated diabetic rats have higher hemoglobin, GSH, and plasma antioxidant levels and lower glycosylated hemoglobin, plasma lipids, and TBARS levels than diabetic controls (4).
 Dietary fenugreek also normalizes the activities of glucose and lipid-metabolizing enzymes in diabetic rats (3).
-Studies involving healthy mice and rats indicate that dietary fenugreek is associated with increased serum T4, liver GSH, glyoxalase I, and GST activities, and decreased T3 levels and T3/T4 ratio (17) (18) (19).
+Studies using healthy mice and rats indicate that dietary fenugreek is associated with increased serum T4, liver GSH, glyoxalase I, and GST activities, and decreased T3 levels and T3/T4 ratio (17) (18) (19).
 Fenugreek intake in humans was associated with an increase in molar insulin binding sites of erythrocytes, which may enhance glucose utilization (16).

-Allergic reactions including rhinorrhea, wheezing, numbness of head, facial angioedema and fainting were reported following inhalation and external application of fenugreek seed powder (31).
+- Allergic reactions including rhinorrhea, wheezing, numbness of head, facial angioedema and fainting were reported following inhalation and external application of fenugreek seed powder (31).

-Fenugreek seed extract caused developmental abnormalities in mice (27), but this has not been shown in humans.
+- Fenugreek seed extract caused developmental abnormalities in mice (27), but this has not been shown in humans.